My Baby – Week 18

 Is it time for solid foods?

-You may have suspected over the last couple of weeks that the time for solid food was approaching, if it hasn’t already.
+You may have suspected over the last couple of weeks that the time for solid food was approaching.
 In fact, you may have noticed your little one becoming more and more interested in what is on your plate.
 Your baby’s pediatrician may have even mentioned it at your last visit.
 It is generally recommended to introduce solid foods between four and six months, or when she has doubled her birth weight.
 More important than your child’s age however, is her ability to control her head in an upright position, as well as the ability to sit upright when supported.
+Your baby may also give you cues that he or she is ready to start solids, such as following your eating with interest, reaching for a spoon, or opening his mouth to mimic you.

 Where do I start?